Accounts & Finance Executive

 • Example: =VLOOKUP(A2, B2:C10, 2, FALSE) will se...read more

-Q21.
-Explain about opening and closing balance
+Q. Explain the concept of opening and closing balance.

 Ans.